 Why choose this course

-Mirroring aspects of our MSc Advanced Clinical Practice course, if you're a practitioner with an existing MSc qualification this course can let you develop advanced practice skills with additional learning.
+Mirroring aspects of our MSc Advanced Clinical Practice course, if you're a practitioner with an existing MSc qualification this course can help you develop advanced practice skills with additional learning.

 What you will study

-If you’re an experienced or senior Community Practitioner, this course provides a forward-thinking approach, giving you the opportunity to raise your skills to a more advanced level.
+If you are an experienced or senior Community Practitioner, this course provides a forward-thinking approach, and the opportunity to raise your skills to an advanced level.

-We’ve created this course so that you develop the skills you need to lead the way in the advancement of your own practice and make an impact on the wider healthcare sector.
+This course was created so you can develop the skills needed to lead the way in the advancement of your own practice and make an impact on the wider healthcare sector.

 If you’re a senior and experienced community practitioner, then this course is ideal if you wish to take your skills to a more advanced level and fulfil any one of the growing numbers of advanced practice roles within modern healthcare.

 The modules on our course are 15 credits each.
 This is apart from the V300 which provides 30 credits towards the Primary and Community Care course.
 You can expect to complete the PGCert Advanced Practice (Public Health Practice) in two to five years.
 Currently, we cannot offer you the opportunity to study our course over one year.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.